There are ways to boost energy (calories) and protein in everyday foods or drinks to help with weight loss due to cancer or its treatment.

 - Add sugar, glucose powder, honey or syrup to desserts.

-- Try lassi made with fortified milk.
+- Try lassi made with fortified milk or full fat coconut yogurt.

 Try to eat 2 to 3 portions of high protein foods every day.
 Foods that contain protein are: